Extension of unimodular gravity and the cosmological constant: Cosmology: Quantum-dissipative effects

 \subsection{Modified ODEs with vacuum-matter energy exchange}

-We now consider a relativistic matter component with matter equation-of-state parameter $w_{M} \equiv P_{\chi}/\rho_{\chi} =1/3$ and add a positive source term $\Gamma$ on the right-hand side of \eqref{eq:dimensionless-ODE-rchidoteq}.
+We now consider a relativistic matter component with equation-of-state parameter $w_{M} \equiv P_{\chi}/\rho_{\chi} =1/3$ and add a positive source term $\Gamma$ on the right-hand side of \eqref{eq:dimensionless-ODE-rchidoteq}.
 We then need to determine how this addition feeds into the other ODEs.
 Specifically, we take three steps towards modified ODEs with a phenomenological implementation of quantum-dissipative effects.
+Henceforth, we use the dimensionless variables from \eqref{eq:dimensionless-variables}.